G. Dhananjayan

-G. Dhananjayan is an Indian film producer, columnist, and author of four books on Indian films.
-He has produced films in the Tamil, Telugu, Malayalam and Hindi languages, including Sankat City (2009), Kanden Kadhalai (2009), Mugamoodi (2012), Anjaan (2014) and Irudhi Suttru (2016).
-He has written as a columnist for Galatta Cinema, The Hindu Tamil and The Times of India.
+G. Dhananjayan (GD) is an Indian film producer, distributor, columnist, author of four books on Indian films, and founder-director BOFTA Film Institute.
+He has produced films in the Tamil, Telugu, Malayalam and Hindi languages, including Sankat City (2009), Kanden Kadhalai (2009), Mugamoodi (2012), Anjaan (2014) and Irudhi Suttru (2016), Kaatrin Mozhi (2018), Kabadadaari (2021), Kodiyil Oruvan (2021) and many other films.
 He has won two National Film Awards.

 Education and work

-G. Dhananjayan holds an MBA degree from Sydenham Institute of Management SIMSREE, University of Mumbai (1991 batch) and earned his Ph.D from Mumbai University for his thesis on the Indian Film Industry in March 2019.
+G. Dhananjayan holds an MBA degree from Sydenham Institute of Management SIMSREE, University of Mumbai (1991 batch), and earned his Ph.D. from Mumbai University for his thesis on the Indian Film Industry in March 2019.

-He worked in Asian Paints Ltd, Kansai Nerolac Paints, Saregama, Bharti Airtel and Vodafone for more than 15 years before joining Moser Baer Entertainment in 2006.
-Dhananjayan was the company's Chief Operating Officer of Home Video Business and then Chief Executive Officer of the Film Business.
+He worked in Asian Paints Ltd, Kansai Nerolac Paints, Saregama, Bharti Airtel, and Vodafone for more than 15 years before joining Moser Baer Entertainment in 2006.
+Dhananjayan was the company's Chief Operating Officer of Home Video Business and then chief executive officer of the Film Business.

 GD was one of the two founding members of Moser Baer Entertainment in April 2006.
-Within a span of 6 months, GD acquired the copyright/marketing rights for over 10,000 film titles in ten languages, including Hindi, Tamil, Telugu, Kannada, Malayalam, Bengali, Marathi, Gujarati, Punjabi to launch DVDs and VCDs under the banner of Moser Baer.
-This allows competition with unauthorised copies of DVDs typically sold for very low prices.
+Within 6 months, GD acquired the copyright/marketing rights for over 10,000 film titles in ten languages, including Hindi, Tamil, Telugu, Kannada, Malayalam, Bengali, Marathi, Gujarati, Punjabi to launch DVDs and VCDs under the banner of Moser Baer.
+This allowed competition with unauthorized copies of DVDs typically sold for very low prices.

-GD was associated with UTV Motion Pictures (now called Disney-India) since January 2011 till February 2016 and was instrumental in producing number of films in South.
+GD was associated with UTV Motion Pictures (now called Disney-India) from January 2011 till February 2016 and was instrumental in producing several films in the South.

-GD spends considerable time in interacting with students of various Film Institutes across India.
-He also delivered speeches at IIT, NIT and other management institutes on film business.
-GD is invited to various forums and programs to speak on film business, management and many other topics.
-GD also pursues speaking in All India Radio on public interest topics on many occasions and participates in several Television channel debates on Cinema.
+GD spends considerable time interacting with students of various Film Institutes across India.
+He also delivered speeches at IIT, NIT, and other management institutes on film business.
+GD is invited to various forums and programs to speak on the film business, management, and many other topics.

+GD was the founding Director of BOFTA Film Institute, a pioneer in Film Education in Tamil Nadu where the students learn from the Masters.
+The Institute, which commenced its operation in 2015 is rated as one of the best Film Institutes in Tamil Nadu for its quality of education.
+The Master Classes conducted by GD with several Filmmakers and Actors has set a benchmark and the videos remain popular in YouTube.

 GD has also made documentaries on legendary filmmakers.
-His first documentary on Producer-Director-Writer Panchu Arunachalam titled 'A Creator with Midas Touch' which was selected and screened at Indian Panorama of International Film Festival, Goa (2016) received widespread appreciation.
-His second documentary on legendary directors Krishnan–Panju was selected and screened at Mumbai International Film Festival (2017) received critical acclaim.
+His first documentary on Producer-Director-Writer Panchu Arunachalam titled 'A Creator with Midas Touch' which was selected and screened at Indian Panorama of International Film Festival in Goa (2016) received widespread appreciation.
+His second documentary on legendary director Krishnan–Panju was selected and screened at Mumbai International Film Festival (2017) and received critical acclaim.

+GD joined hands with lyricist and screenplay writer Madhan Karky in 2023 and started a pioneering initiative of SCRIPTick, a ready-to-shoot script bank to help talented screenwriters.

+GD is regularly interviewed by many popular YouTube channels wherein he shares his views openly and objectively.
+His interviews are pretty popular among people interested in the film business.